wwwted/MySQL-HOWTOs/howtos/audit57.md

 In the MySQL Enterprise Editition we also have commercial edition of MySQL workbench where you can install/remove and search in audit logs via a graphical interface, more information [here](https://dev.mysql.com/doc/workbench/en/wb-audit-inspector.html).

+Below guide is done using audit plugin for MySQL 5.7.21, several enhancements where added in version 5.7.21 of MySQL and I highly recomend to use this version or later ones to fully benefit from all new featues like compression, encryption, new JSON format and SQL interface to read audit data.

 Further reading:
 * https://www.mysql.com/products/enterprise/audit.html
 * https://dev.mysql.com/doc/refman/5.7/en/audit-log.html